-Contact Mrs Moroziuk for more information.
+Contact Mrs Moroziuk, Head of Music, for more information.

-L1/L2 Music Technology
+NCFE Music Technology

 Why study Music Technology?

 Not every music lover has had the opportunity or desire to learn an instrument.
 L1/L2 Music Technology gives students the opportunity to create, record and produce music without the restraint of having to perform on an instrument.